What is Kaizen?

 Kaizen was honed and perfected by many Japanese manufacturers in the 1960s and 1970s, which led to the global rise of Japanese automobile manufacturers and their reputation for quality, including Toyota.
 Implementing Kaizen can improve efficiency and allows the manufacturing of even more products or parts.

-Your organization can implement Kaizen in two ways: Daily Kaizen or Kaizen events.
-The first approach, Daily Kaizen, is when all team members practice Kaizen daily.
-It is when team members test business processes.
-Doing this leads to efficient and lean manufacturing.
+Your organization can implement improvement practices in two ways: daily routines or special improvement events.
+In the first approach, all team members practice continuous improvement every day, testing and refining business processes.
+This daily focus leads to more efficient and lean manufacturing.

-Another approach is the Kaizen events, like hackathons that many digital startups organize.
-In a Kaizen event, all team members gather to study a known problem in the manufacturing process and then brainstorm potential solutions.
-While Daily Kaizen improvements can lead to long-range enhancements in quality and efficiency for machine shops, Kaizen events can often bring together teams to brainstorm innovative enhancements that might be missed during the Daily Kaizen.
+Another approach is Kaizen events, similar to hackathons that many digital startups organize.
+During a Kaizen event, all team members gather to study a known problem in the manufacturing process and then brainstorm potential solutions.
+Although Daily Kaizen improvements can lead to long-term enhancements in quality and efficiency for machine shops, Kaizen events, in contrast, often bring teams together to generate innovative improvements that might be missed during Daily Kaizen.

 Continuous Improvement in Lubrication Program